Joey Silvera

 Joey Silvera (born December 20, 1951) is an American pornographic film director and former actor.

 He has been involved in the pornographic industry since the early 1970s.
-A native of upstate New York, he first started performing in San Francisco in 1974, and went on to appear in more than 1,000 videos.
+A native of upstate New York, he first started performing in San Francisco in 1974, and went on to appear in more than 1,000 films and videos.
 In the early 1990s, Silvera went on to direct videos for his own company.
 His movies were first distributed by Devil's Film, and he later was invited to join John Stagliano's Evil Angel.

 Career

 He is a member of the AVN and XRCO Halls of Fame.